Baxi-codes/CTF-write-ups/corCTF2022/web/msfrog-generator.md

 	}
 }
 ```
-but it just sent another base64 image data response.\\
+but it just sent another base64 image data response.<br>
 So then I tried using && with coordinates
 ```js
 {